-The lone sign of Gilbert's disease is that your skin and the whites of your eyes occasionally have a yellowish tinge (jaundice).
-This is caused by the slightly elevated levels of bilirubin in your blood.
-Some conditions and situations may increase bilirubin levels, and thereby jaundice, in people with Gilbert's syndrome.
-These include:
+The only indication of Gilbert's disease is that your skin and the whites of your eyes occasionally have a yellowish tinge (jaundice) as a result of the slightly elevated levels of bilirubin in your blood.
+Some conditions and situations that can increase bilirubin levels, and thereby jaundice, in people with Gilbert's syndrome include:

 - Illness, such as a cold or the flu